wpilibsuite/Axon/README.md

 ## Building

+To build locally use
-`docker build -t <tag-name> .`
+`docker build --build-arg AXON_VERSION=<version> -t <tag-name> .` where `<tag-name>` is an arbitrary name of your choosing.

 ## Running

+To run using the latest published version use
-`docker run -t -i -v /var/run/docker.sock:/var/run/docker.sock -v wpilib-axon-volume:/usr/src/app/packages/server/data -p 3000:3000 -p 4000:4000 --pull=always --build-arg AXON_VERSION=<version> <tag-name>`
+`docker run -t -i -v /var/run/docker.sock:/var/run/docker.sock -v wpilib-axon-volume:/usr/src/app/packages/server/data -p 3000:3000 -p 4000:4000 --pull=always <tag-name>`

+To run based on a local built image use
+`docker run -t -i -v /var/run/docker.sock:/var/run/docker.sock -v wpilib-axon-volume:/usr/src/app/packages/server/data -p 3000:3000 -p 4000:4000 <tag-name>`
+where `<tag-name>` is the name set in the previous step.

 # Contributing to WPILib